 Caution

-This is relevant only if the Time Off for Leave of Absence Only module has been implemented in the SAP SuccessFactors Employee Central instance.
-In case the Time Off module has been implemented in the SAP SuccessFactors Employee Central instance, you can skip this option and refer to Option 8 instead.
+This is relevant only if the Time Off for Leave of Absence Only module has been implemented in the Employee Central instance.
+In case the Time Off module has been implemented in the Employee Central instance, you can skip this option and refer to Option 8 instead.